 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A much-loved rural idyll, the park lies in a built-up area, and some of the surviving estate buildings are used as workshops by local craftspeople and artisans.
+The renovated Stable Yard is the heart of the park with a café, second-hand bookshop and a living green centre with exhibitions.

 A place to discover